-- Posted public invitations on various social media platforms such as Facebook. - An advert was placed in various local newspapers across the district. - IDP- and budget-related documents were placed on the municipal website. - Radio interviews (local radio stations) were held to involve the community in the process. - CWDM Mayoral Business Cocktail 8 June 2022 Infrastructure.
+- Posted public invitations on various social media platforms such as Facebook. - Advertisements were placed in various local newspapers across the district. - IDP- and budget-related documents were placed on the municipal website. - Radio interviews (local radio stations) were held to involve the community in the process. - CWDM Mayoral Business Cocktail 8 June 2022.